Skip to content

 getContentType()StringMIME type

-getSha256()StringSHA-256 digest of the content
+getSha256()StringSHA-256 digest

-getManifest()ArtifactManifestFull manifest (version, description, contentType, sha256, labels)
+getManifest()ArtifactManifestVersion, description, contentType, sha256, labels

-isReady()booleantrue if an artifact was successfully resolved
+isReady()booleantrue if artifact resolved successfully

-isDefault()booleantrue if the artifact was seeded from the plugin's classpath default
+isDefault()booleantrue if seeded from classpath default

-isShared()booleantrue if the artifact came from the shared namespace
+isShared()booleantrue if served from shared namespace

-getSourcePrefix()StringStorage prefix: "shared" or "plugins/{owner}"
+getSourcePrefix()String"shared" or "plugins/{owner}"

 Reacting to Version Changes